cutthroat78/sionnach.xyz/content/_index.md

 ## About Me

-Autodidact, knowledge obtainer, FOSS Enthusiast, Unraid an Arch Linux user, Amateur Linguist and Philosopher, Anarchist and Constantly Trying To Figure Out What To Do With My Life
+Autodidact, knowledge obtainer, FOSS enthusiast, Unraid and Arch Linux user, Amateur Linguist and Philosopher, Anarchist and constantly trying to figure out what to do with my life

 Currently doing a PLC course in Music Production